 Salary Payable Example #1

-Consider following details of salary and taxes which is due of the 1st of April, you are required to pass journal entries for accrual in the books of account of Vanilla Bond Private limited.
+Consider following details of salary and taxes which is due to the 1st of April, you are required to pass journal entries for accrual in the books of account of Vanilla Bond Private limited.

 The journal entries for the above example as on accrual in books of account would be as follows: